It was probably somewhere around child No. 3 that I stopped caring. Jeans and pullover tops turned into my comfy daily uniform.

 5. Go to a sample sale

 If you live in the big city and covet high-end clothes, try your hand shopping a designer sample sale.
 Often held in a warehouse or similar location, sample sales are how designers unload excess merchandise.
-Sales may be advertised locally or you can head to websites like Racked.com or TopButton.com to find them in major U.S. cities.
+Sales may be advertised locally, or you can head to websites like Racked.com or TopButton.com to find them in major U.S. cities.

 While sample sales can be a good way to pick up designer duds for less, not everything will be a deal.
 Research the brand for its regular prices before hitting the sale.

-In addition, they can be a different shopping experience from what you’ll find in a store.
+In addition, sample sales can be a different shopping experience from what you’ll find in a store.
 There may be no dressing rooms, but you’ll want to try on everything because these items may have been altered to fit models.
 Wear some form-fitting undergarments or a leotard you don’t mind the world seeing.

 6. Follow online flash sale sites